 That depends upon your hauler service.
 If the City of Philadelphia picks up your trash, then the city services your location for recycling which means you can set your materials out for single stream curbside collection just as the residences throughout the city do.

 If you have a private hauler service for trash then you must have private hauler collection service for recycling.
 Contact your hauler to decide the best method for collection based on your business needs.

 Am I able to mix my trash and recycling together and have a service in which the hauler separates the recycling from the trash for my business off site later?

 Absolutely not.
 Currently there is not a facility on the East Coast licensed or capable of separating the recycling from the trash.
 The separation must happen at your business and hauled away separately.
 Your recycling and trash cannot be collected together in one container and then separated from one another at an off site location.

 Can I just take my trash and recyclables home?

-No. Under the City of Philadelphia Sanitation regulations you cannot take materials from your business to your residence for disposal.
+No. Under the City of Philadelphia Regulations you cannot take materials from your business to your residence for disposal.
 Refuse must be set out at the location where it is generated.
 Properties deemed non-compliant are subject to all the applicable fines and penalties.

 Can I bring my trash and recycling to a waste facility on my own?

-No. Under the Sanitation Code for businesses you cannot.
+No. Under the Commercial Regulations you cannot.
 You must be a licensed hauler registered with the City of Philadelphia to haul trash/ recycling.
 A hauler license is required for transporting your recyclables or waste to a recycling facility or landfill.
 The disposal locations will not allow unlicensed private vehicles onto the premises.